 The Company made two new investment commitments during the year, in Tampnet and Joulz.
-In line with the Company's investment focus, described on page 7, these new investments have characteristics which may increase volatility in returns from time to time, for example from exposure to demand or technology risk.
+In line with the Company's investment focus, these new investments have characteristics which may increase volatility in returns from time to time, for example from exposure to demand or technology risk.